-Slugs are some of the most common and persistent pests of home gardens and commercial crops in western Oregon and Washington and if left unchecked can cause significant damage.
+Slugs are some of the most common and persistent pests of home gardens and commercial crops in western Oregon and Washington, and if left unchecked can cause significant damage.
 Slugs are closely related to snails but have no external shell.
-They are active above ground by day or night, whenever the relative humidity in their immediate environment reaches 100 percent, the temperature rises above 38°F, and the wind is negligible.
+They are active above ground by day or night, whenever the relative humidity in their immediate environment reaches 100 percent, the temperature rises above 38°F, and the wind speed is negligible.
 By day, slugs are usually found in the soil, in crevices and cracks, or under soil surface debris where it is moist.
 Thus, slugs tend to be active primarily at night, but they also feed and reproduce by day during rainy spells, foggy periods, or after irrigation.
 Even in the summer, when air temperatures peak and soils seem dry on the surface, slugs can be active at night in closed canopy crops such as legume seed, forage crops, or sugar beets.
 This is because as night temperatures drop, the humidity of the air between the canopy and the soil often becomes saturated, if only for a few hours, even in non-irrigated settings.
 This “extra time” for feeding and reproduction can eventually lead to very large slug populations.
-Slugs are fairly inactive when immediate temperatures drop below 38°F or rise above 88°F. They stay underground during windy periods and driving rain.
-Be aware that supplemental irrigation and post-harvest residue buildup on soil surfaces and crop plant structures can affect the microclimate of a crop to favor otherwise unexpected slug activity.
+Slugs are relatively inactive when immediate temperatures drop below 38°F or rise above 88°F. They stay underground during windy periods and driving rain.
+Be aware that supplemental irrigation, post-harvest residue buildup on soil surfaces and crop plant structures (e.g., closed canopy) can affect the microclimate of a crop and promote otherwise unexpected slug activity.

 Slug damage can be distinguished from that of cutworms and other pests by the presence of slime trails on the damaged plants as well as on the soil surface around damaged plants.
 Underground feeding on roots and tubers is characterized by shallow (0.12 inch) to deep (0.5 inch), smooth-sided pits that are usually less than 0.5 inch in diameter.
 Leaf damage is typified by removal of plant tissue between veins.
 Seedling grasses and legumes may disappear when slugs feed in the furrow and destroy the growing points of seedlings.
 In cereal crops, slugs favor newly planted seeds.
 Wheat is most susceptible to slug damage from seeding to plant emergence.